daylanwilliams/Nibbler/README.md

 # Nibbler
-Make a snake game with dynamic libraries (group project)
+recreate the snake game with dynamic libraries (group project)

+language coded in:
+C++

-libraries use are
+libraries use are:

 FLTK
 SDL2